 A self interest threat arises when EY has financial or other interests in the Pension Fund.
 Examples include where we receive significant fees in respect of non-audit services; where we need to recover long outstanding fees; or where we enter into a business relationship with you.
-At the time of writing, there are no long outstanding fees.
+At the time of writing, there are no long outstanding fees, and we do not undertake any non-audit services for the pension fund.